 The Kilpatrick Award is presented to the best all-around Grade 8 student.
 Criteria include exceptional accomplishments in academics, citizenship, and leadership.
+Students are nominated by their peers.

 The Lum Award

 The Lum Award is presented to the outstanding Middle School female athlete.
 The recipient must demonstrate outstanding ability and good sportsmanship.